giacomo-gcad/carbon/bgb_processing/ReadMe.md

 The reclassed layer is then resampled at the extent and resolution of AGB dataset (3.2 arcseconds, approximately 100m at the equator) using Nearest Neighbor algorithm.

 ### [Origin](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/Plantation)
-This dataset is distributed as ESRI File Geodatabase.
+This SDPT v.2 dataset is distributed as Geopackage, with one layer for each country except EU (115 countries + EU, for a total of 116 vector layers).
+102 layers are provided in latlong, while 13 layers are in Pseud Mercator projectionsa and one (ecu_plant_v2) is in UTM zone 17S.
 Processing includes the followings:

+- The 14 layers in different projections are reprojected in latlong using gdalwarp.
-- All feature classes included in the GDB are imported and merged into a single Geopackage layer using GDAL libraries (ogr2ogr)
+- All the 116 layers are are imported in grass and rasterized at the AGB resolution.
-- The resulting layer is rasterized at the AGB resolution using GDAL libraries (gdal_rasterize)
+- The 116 raster datasets are then merged with r.patch in a single global raster dataset, with the same extent and resolution of AGB.
-- THe raster layer is imported as external link in GRASS and reclassed as follows:
+- The raster global dataset is reclassed as follows:

-> Natural (1) = 100
+> Background = 100
-> Planted (2) = 200
+> Plantations = 200

-The reclassed layer is then resampled at the extent and resolution of AGB dataset (3.2 arcseconds, approximately 100m at the equator) using Nearest Neighbor algorithm.

-**TBD**: remove input data from within bgb_processing folder and replace gdal functions with grass functions

 ### [Quercus](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/Quercus)